jrandj/aws-security-specialty/README.md

 1. The security team in your company will start a new security audit for all AWS accounts, and your manager asked you to present him with a document stating the IAM usage status in your AWS account.
 You have downloaded a recent credential report in IAM and replied to your manager.
 However, which information does NOT exist in the report?
     * IAM role information and SAML IAM identity provider information is not shown in the credential report.

-1. In your AWS account A, there is an S3 bucket that contains artifacts that need to be fetched by an IAM user in another AWS account B. The S3 bucket has the below bucket policy:
+1. In your AWS account A, there is an S3 bucket that contains artifacts that need to be fetched by an IAM user in another AWS account B. The S3 bucket has the below bucket policy.
+However, the IAM user in account B still cannot get objects in the S3 bucket.
+Which one may cause the failure?
     ```JSON
     {
         "Version": "2012-10-17",